Who is the Dean of Students and what is her role?

 Provide help and advice to academic members of staff who are Faculty Senior Tutors.

 Consult with Senior Tutors about the operation of the personal tutoring system in their department.

 With Faculty Senior Tutors, develop and deliver training to departmental Senior and Personal Tutors.

 Administer the Dean of Students (Senior Tutor) Hardship Fund.

 Who are the Faculty Senior Tutors and what is their role?

 Faculty Senior Tutors provide confidential advice and support to students who are experiencing difficulties with their studies.
 They work with the Dean of Students and Departmental Senior Tutors to ensure provision of robust and effective academic pastoral support for students; promote best practice in personal tutoring and engage with its operational review and development at the faculty level ensuring common expectations and raising standards.The Faculty Senior Tutors are:

 Dr Dave Britnell - (Faculty of Social Science)

-Dr Helen Toner - (Faculty of Science)
+Dr Helen Toner - (Faculty of Science and Faculty of Medicine)

 Contact details for the Dean of Students' Office